-The international competition will be held December 11-18 in Oman
+The international competition will be held July 10-14 in The Hague, NED

-Kingston, November 3, 2021 ÛÒ Sail Canada is pleased to introduce its 13-member team who will represent the country at the 2021 Youth Sailing World Championships to be held in Al Mussanah, Oman, December 11-18, 2021.
+Kingston, June 8, 2022 ÛÒ Sail Canada is pleased to introduce its 11-member team that will represent the country at the 2022 Youth Sailing World Championships to be held in The Hague, Netherlands, July 10-14.

-All the Canadian athletes will be competing at the Youth Sailing World Championships for the first time.
-They have been selected based on their performances at the Sail Canada Youth Championships and other qualifying events held over the summer and fall.
+The sailors been selected based on their performances at the Sail Canada Youth Championships and other qualifying events held over the summer and the fall.

-Following is the list of Canadian team members set to compete at the 2021 Youth Sailing World Championships:
+Canadian team members for the 2022 Youth Sailing World Championships

 ILCA 6 (Laser Radial)